flaryx32/marlbot-updater/README.md

 # marlbot updater
-Fetches the latest version of my MarlBot
+Fetches the latest version of my MarlBot, read the [LICENSE](./LICENSE.txt) before using